dbtek/dbyll/_posts/2021-08-07-The-basics-of-html.md

 at the top of your code.
 To indicate that you are working with html type <html></html> then you cannot start yet.
 To do that, you first have to put <body></body> between <html></html>.
 Once you've done that, you can start.
 We start simple.
 We start by projecting a sentence on your website.
-To display a sentence you must first type this <p1><p1></p1></p1>.
+To display a sentence you must first type this {% highlight html %}<p1></p1>{% endhighlight %}.
 In between you put your text you want.
 To make a title or a heading, use h1, h2 or h3 where p1 now stands. h1 is the largest h2 and h3 are slightly smaller.